Koha-Community/kohadocs/source/administration.rst

 -  If you are using automatic renewals, you can use the 'No automatic renewals after' to limit the time a patron can have the item independent:
-   Exampple: Don't allow automatic renewals after a checkout period of 80 days.
+   Example: Don't allow automatic renewals after a checkout period of 80 days.

 -  Similar to the hard due date setting, you can also stop automatic renwals after a specific date using the 'No automatic renwal after (hard limit)'